fiap-9soat-snackbar/snackbar-management/iam-migration-plan.md

 - ✅ Added explicit bean names to adapter components
 - ✅ Added explicit qualifiers to repository components
 - ✅ Added explicit bean names and qualifiers to security components
+- ✅ Added explicit bean names and qualifiers to application service components
-- ✅ Verified functionality with integration tests after security component updates
+- ✅ Verified functionality with integration tests after application service component updates

 ### Current Work
 - Preparing repository adapters to properly delegate to the new repositories